ruthrootz/c-sharp-interview-prep/README.md

 - [ ] go through more [interview questions](https://www.c-sharpcorner.com/UploadFile/puranindia/C-Sharp-interview-questions)
 - [ ] explain the concepts in writing

-    - [ ] types of programming
+    - [x] types of programming
         - declerative: *what* to execute
         - imperative: *how* to execute
         - procedural/structured: defines each step of the program
         - functional: avoids state and mutable data
-    - [ ] four OOP principles
+    - [x] four OOP principles
-        - encapsulation
+        - encapsulation: each instance of an object has its own protected data
-        - polymorphism
+        - abstraction: you don't have to know how the class works, jsut what you can do with it
-        - abstraction
+        - inheritance: classes can inheret other classes in order to not duplicate methods/properties that multiple classes need
-        - inheritance
+        - polymorphism: a child class can be used just like the parent class (e.g. each class that inherets from Vehicle will have a drive() function that does what's expected)
     - [x] OOP explained with a car analogy
         - the objects: Vehicle made up of NumberOfWheels, MPG, etc.
         - the methods: Drive(), Refuel()